Do You Need a Permit to Replace Your Roof?

 When applying for a Garage Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Cass County may vary slightly from municipality to municipality, standard US zoning dictates that: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.
+Key code points for a Garage Construction in Cass County: The structure must strictly adhere to local zoning setback requirements from property lines and will require fire-rated drywall (fire separation) if attached to the main dwelling.

 Estimated processing time in Cass County: 10 to 14 business days.